ericfont/teensy-track-power-line-frequency/README.md

 ![image](https://user-images.githubusercontent.com/6502474/174726759-041743dc-8ca8-48f1-9d19-d7685479f18f.png)

 You can simultaneously watch the output of the program while viewing http://fnetpublic.utk.edu/frequencymap.html which shows the realtime status of the power grid frequency.
+They were in agreement for me (my teensy output produces the output quicker than that webpage can, so the webpage naturally lagged).